Champagne Taittinger

 Nocturne

-A Demi-Sec – higher dosage, designed for different moments than the classic Brut cuvées.
-Details on assemblage and dosage level are not documented.
+A Demi-Sec, higher dosage, designed for different moments than the classic Brut cuvées.
+Details about the assemblage and dosage level are not documented.

 Type: Demi-Sec